Isaac-DeFrain/KFramework/Notes-Papers/KOverviewNotes.md

 	context ++ ([] => lvalue([]))
 ```

-The first context states that the second argument of a multiplication operation is evaulated only if the value of the first argument is different from zero (since one may want to give a shortcircuited semantics to multiplication and reduce the amount of unnecessary nondeterminism).
-The second states that the object in a member access expression is evalutaed whever it is different `super` (since `super` member accesses are resolved statically).
+The first context states that the second argument of a multiplication operation is evaluated only if the value of the first argument is different from zero (since one may want to give a short-circuited semantics to multiplication and reduce the amount of unnecessary nondeterminism).
+The second states that the object in a member access expression is evaluated wherever it is different `super` (since `super` member accesses are resolved statically).
 The third context declaration makes use of K's in-place rewriting notation.
 It basically says that when the argument of the increment construct is evaluated, it should be wrapped with the `lvalue` construct.
 The role of the wrapper is for the special treatment of the expression being evaluated.

 The heating rules corresponding to these contexts are, respectively:
 ```